txn2/kubefwd/README.md

 # kubefwd (Kube Forward)

 Read [Kubernetes Port Forwarding for Local Development](https://mk.imti.co/kubernetes-port-forwarding/) for background and a detailed guide to **kubefwd**.
+Follow [Craig Johnston](https://twitter.com/cjimti) on Twitter for project updates.

-**kubefwd** is a command line utility built to port forward some or all pods within a [Kubernetes namespace]. **kubefwd** uses the same port exposed by the service and forwards it from a loopback IP address on your local workstation. **kubefwd** temporally adds domain entries to your `/etc/hosts` file with the service names it forwards.
+**kubefwd** is a command line utility built to port forward multiple [services] within one or more [namespaces] on one or more Kubernetes clusters. **kubefwd** uses the same port exposed by the service and forwards it from a loopback IP address on your local workstation. **kubefwd** temporally adds domain entries to your `/etc/hosts` file with the service names it forwards.

 When working on our local workstation, my team and I often build applications that access services through their service names and ports within a [Kubernetes] namespace. **kubefwd** allows us to develop locally with services available as they would be in the cluster.